johlju/johlju.github.io/_posts/2017-08-05-create-a-dsc-configuration-repository.md

          >a pull request (PR).

    1. Repeat the previous step for the following environment variables, and make sure to secure each value.
-Use the values you save in the previous steps.
+Use the values you saved in the previous steps.

       - SubscriptionID
       - ApplicationID